 Quentin Le Hetet, General Manager of GiPA, then gave an interesting presentation on the future of the independent aftermarket.
 Discussing the shape of the UK car parc, Quentin seemed positive about its growth, noting that the UK has the youngest car parc in Europe.
 He also prophesised a change in the role of technicians, with new car services emulating the ‘Boris bike’ model, where fewer cars are owned, and more are either leased or used for one off journeys.

-In response to the change in technology in the aftermarket, Quentin claimed that by 2025, 65% of the car parc will consist of hybrid/electric vehicles.
+In response to the change in technology in the aftermarket, Quentin claimed that by 2025, 65% of passenger car new registration will consist of hybrid/electric vehicles.
 However, he sees this as an opportunity for garages.
 In regard to the fall in diesel registrations between 2014 and 2018, he sees it as “a bit too early to bury diesel”, warning technicians that ageing diesel vehicles will still also require more servicing as time progresses.